 Cravings can continue even after you successfully detox, making aftercare for addiction treatment important so you have support throughout recovery.

 When you decide to seek help for a substance abuse problem, you have several treatment options.
 The most common treatments include:

 - Intensive outpatient programs

 - Sober living houses

-Inpatient treatment is the highest level of care and is best if you have a serious addiction or multiple treatment attempts.
-Residential and inpatient programs typically last for 28 days, but many treatment centers also offer long-term inpatient programs.
-When completing an inpatient program, your treatment team ensures that you receive substance abuse aftercare information and can connect you with an aftercare program.
+Residential treatment is the highest level of care and is best if you have a serious addiction or multiple treatment attempts.
+Residential programs typically last for 28 days, but many treatment centers also offer long-term residential programs.
+When completing a residential program, your treatment team ensures that you receive substance abuse aftercare information.
+They can even connect you with an aftercare program.